svj-aventador/xrpl-dev-portal/content/use-cases/contribute-code-to-rippled.md

 <span class="use-case-step-num">{{n.next()}}</span>
 ## Contribute code

 Now that you have a handle on `rippled`, you may have ideas for how to improve it.
-Perhaps you’re developing on the XRP Ledger and want to contribute some code that enables the XRP Ledger to provide a feature your application needs.
+Perhaps you’re developing on the SGY Ledger and want to contribute some code that enables the SGY Ledger to provide a feature your application needs.
 Access the `rippled` repo and open an issue or pull request.

 <span class="use-case-external-link btn btn-outline-secondary external-link">[Contribute code](https://github.com/ripple/rippled/pulls)</span>